meshlogic/meshlogic.github.io/pages/articles.rst

     :align: right

-These articles were created using `Jupyter Notebook <http://jupyter.org/>`_, a very handy web application that allows you to create and share documents containing live code, equations, visualizations and explanatory text.
-It supports many languages including **Python**, which makes it a perfect tool for writing scientific articles.

-**Jupyter** files can be shared in the native format (.ipynb) and rendered using web application called `nbviewer <https://nbviewer.jupyter.org/>`_.
-To publish them on your own website, you would need to convert them to HTML or PDF first.
-However, if you are using **Nikola** site generator (like I do), things get easier since Nikola can handle native Jupyter files (.ipynb) as source files for your posts and pages.

-If you wish to play with my articles and have Jupyter installed in your computer, you can find a source link inside each article to download the native (.ipynb) file.

 A brief introduction to linear algebra
     .. post-list::
         :tags: linear-algebra
-        :reverse:

 Approximation and curve fitting
     .. post-list::
         :tags: curve-fitting
-        :reverse:

 Computer graphics
     - todo...